qaware/protocurl/TESTS.md

 which will be compared via `diff` to `test/results/$FILENAME-expected.txt`.
 If both match, then the result is accepted.

 Lines containing `Date: ` and will be ignored during the diffing, as they are runtime dependent and their difference is not relevant to the correctness of the code.
+Additionally, parts of the Go trace on crashes is also ignored, since the memory addresses in them are unstable.

 **Examples for the inputs, outputs and arguments can hence be found in the test/results directory as well as test/suite/testcases.json.**